mdkieran/inscribed/README.md

 php artisan inscribed:clear
 ```

+**Note:** After running either of the above commands you will need to run: `php artisan view:clear` to ensure the new markup can be included.

 Or if you prefer, there's integration with Laravel's optimize commands so you could also run:

 ```bash